active-group/active-quickcheck/doc/intro.md

 ## Properties

 Most properties are simply boolean expressions.
-Sometimes, properties hold only for a subset of the values that QuickChdeck generates.
+Sometimes, properties hold only for a subset of the values that QuickCheck generates.
 In this case, the `==>` macro says that a property should only be required to hold when a condition holds.
 Here's an example: